Smart grid: Other challenges to adoption

 Some features of smart grids draw opposition from industries that currently are, or hope to provide similar services.
 An example is competition with cable and DSL Internet providers from broadband over powerline internet access.
 Providers of SCADA control systems for grids have intentionally designed proprietary hardware, protocols and software so that they cannot inter-operate with other systems in order to tie its customers to the vendor.

 The incorporation of digital communications and computer infrastructure with the grid's existing physical infrastructure poses challenges and inherent vulnerabilities.
-According to IEEE Security and Privacy Magazine, the smart grid will require that people develop and use large computer and communication infrastructure that supports a greater degree of situational awareness and that allows for more specific command and control operations.
+According to IEEE Security & Privacy, the smart grid will require that people develop and use large computer and communication infrastructure that supports a greater degree of situational awareness and that allows for more specific command and control operations.
 This process is necessary to support major systems such as demand-response wide-area measurement and control, storage and transportation of electricity, and the automation of electric distribution.

 Power Theft / Power Loss

 Various "smart grid" systems have dual functions.
 This includes Advanced Metering Infrastructure systems which, when used with various software can be used to detect power theft and by process of elimination, detect where equipment failures have taken place.
 These are in addition to their primary functions of eliminating the need for human meter reading and measuring the time-of-use of electricity.

-The worldwide power loss including theft is estimated at approximately two-hundred billion dollars annually.
+The worldwide power loss including theft is estimated at two-hundred billion dollars annually.

 Electricity theft also represents a major challenge when providing reliable electrical service in developing countries.